-Operation of the rear mounted switch (A) set into each rear quarter trim will turn the passenger compartment lighting on and off (overriding the operation of the courtesy lights).
+Operation of the rear mounted switch (F) set into the left hand door trim will turn the passenger compartment lighting on and off (overriding the operation of the courtesy lights).
 The driver is also provided with a similar override facility.
 Electronic control to reduce electrical system demand gives the following feature: Should a door be left open any interior lights illuminated will be extinguished after 5 minutes.
 If any passenger compartment illumination is switched on, after 30 minutes the relevant lights will be automatically extinguished.
 The lights can be turned on again by operating the switch off then on again.